SugarHouse Sportsbook Now Live in NJ

 In 2016, SugarHouse launched under the Golden Nugget license, which has become a leader in New Jersey gambling.
 The network had more than $9 million in revenue in July, which accounted for more than a third of the total in the industry.

 PlaySugarHouse also offers New Jersey virtual sports and popular live-dealer games.
-On Thursday, add sports betting to that list.
 Kambi will be powering the sportsbook and its functionality.
-It will be incorporated directly into the existing SugarHouse casino.
+It will be incorporated directly into the existing SugarHouse casino app.

 Customers will have a shared wallet that they can use across all of their products.
 The company hopes to be able to allow customers to utilize PayPal soon, too.
 At the time of the launch, SugarHouse is the only operation with both online and brick-and-mortar casinos in New Jersey.